RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 Hendricks has observed that we humans are equipped with an internal "thermostat" that sets an upper limit on our performance.
 When we achieve more than we believe we deserve, we engage in self-sabotage, thereby pulling our performance back down to the "acceptable" level set by the thermostat.
 The thermostat controls our performance.

-For most of us, the thermostat level gets set in early childhood, before we've learned think for ourselves.
-Parents, teachers, kids on the schoolyard, authority figures, peers... all have a role in our early thermostat setting.
+For most of us, the thermostat level was set in early childhood, before we learned think for ourselves.
+Parents, teachers, kids on the schoolyard, authority figures, peers... all have a role in setting our early thermostat.

-Fortunately, now that we know that the thermostat exists, we can take action.
+Fortunately, once we know that the thermostat exists, we can take action.

+### Humanity's Upper Limit

+Once Hendricks discovered the upper limit problem patter, he began to see its manifestations everywhere.
+For example:

+* Humans enjoy a period of peace and then plunge into a war.
+* Humans create a time of econoimic expansion, then we go into a recession or depression.

+It appears that collectively, as a species, we have a lmiited tolerance for feeling good.
+We do something to mess it up.

 ### Managing the Thermostat